aStudyingTurtle/redicat/README.md

 - **Reader pooling:** Each worker thread checks out an `IndexedReader` from a pool, avoiding reopen/seek penalties when iterating across genomic tiles.
 - **Triplet batching:** Sparse matrices are assembled from thread-local batches of `(row, col, value)` triplets, eliminating cross-thread contention, and the streaming writer drains them via bounded channels to keep peak memory low.
 - **Adaptive chunking:** Dual CLI knobs (`--chunksize` for the depth-weighted standard loci budget and `--chunk-size-max-depth` for hotspot batch caps, now defaulting to 1) govern the parallel granularity for `bam2mtx` (and the batch size for AnnData writes), while the refactored `ParGranges` scheduler flattens tiles into a single Rayon queue so `bulk` honors `--chunksize` without serial bottlenecks.
-- **Chunk-level fetch & depth guards:** `bam2mtx` batches contiguous sites per contig, records observed depth, and—in `--two-pass` mode—relies on the first-pass `bulk` run (honoring `--skip-max-depth`) to prune oversaturated loci before dense pileups reach the matrix stage.
+- **Chunk-level fetch & depth guards:** `bam2mtx` batches contiguous sites per contig, records observed depth, and—in `--two-pass` mode—relies on a first-pass `bulk` run capped at `--max-depth 8000` plus in-run pileup guards to prune oversaturated loci before dense pileups reach the matrix stage.
 - **Progress-aware logging:** Chunk processors emit periodic `%` complete + ETA updates plus detailed per-chunk statistics so multi-hour conversions remain easy to follow from the console.

 ## Testing & Data